-Yes, the project is eligible for municipal affordable housing resources and has received a \$1.9 million commitment from the City of Madison AHF.
+Yes, the project is eligible for municipal affordable housing resources.
+The project site is located within a "Preferred Core Transit Area" based on the guidance released by the City of Madison in July 2024.

 D. ZONING: Provide the current zoning classifications of the site and describe any changes in zoning, variances, special or conditional use permits, or other items that are needed to develop this proposal.
 Indicate if the project is consistent with any local comprehensive plans.